 “The moral of the story comes down to how complete the story is by the consumer.
-The consumer can absolutely help the process by being as concise and complete in the information at the point of the application,” says Dustin Wells, senior vice president of retail mortgage at International Bank of Commerce, Laredo, Texas.
+The consumer can absolutely help the process by being as concise and complete in the information at the point of the application,” says Dustin Wells, senior vice president of the retail mortgage at International Bank of Commerce, Laredo, Texas.

 “They know what questions to ask.
 They work with consumers every step of the way in completing the application so that the consumer doesn’t miss something along the way,” he says.

-Once the application is handed in, the underwriter uses the 3 C’s of underwriting — credit reputation, capacity and collateral – to figure out if the application will lead to a loan.
+Once the application is handed in, the underwriter uses the 3 C’s of underwriting — credit reputation, capacity, and collateral – to figure out if the application will lead to a loan.

-“If one of these components is not acceptable or if there is excessive layering of risk across components, the mortgage may not be acceptable for sale to Freddie Mac,” the Freddie Mac Single-Family Seller/Servicer Guide.
+“If one of these components is not acceptable or if there is an excessive layering of risk across components, the mortgage may not be acceptable for sale to Freddie Mac,” the Freddie Mac Single-Family Seller/Servicer Guide.

-Credit reputation refers to credit score, collections, credit accounts, bankruptcies, etc. Capacity is the debt ratios, cash reserves, number of borrowers, loan characteristic such as a 15-year fixed, and whether someone is salaried or self-employed.
+Credit reputation refers to credit score, collections, credit accounts, bankruptcies, etc. Capacity is the debt ratios, cash reserves, number of borrowers, loan characteristics such as a 15-year fixed, and whether someone is salaried or self-employed.
 Collateral includes the borrower’s total equity or down payment, and the property type and use that the borrower is buying.